 Beat the build up.
-Gas often doesn’t seem like a problem until afternoon, evening or, worst of all, middle of the night.
+Gas often doesn’t seem like a problem until afternoon, evening, or– worst of all–middle of the night.
 Gas builds up throughout the day, but baby is happy, wiggly, and distracted and it may not seem to bother him.
 As night begins to fall, baby (and mom and dad) becomes exhausted.
 Baby is trying to sleep and the gas is waking him up.
 How horrible must that be to be awoken from a much needed nap with a stabbing gas pain?
 When the gas attacks occur, this is often the worst time to try to help the baby get the gas bubbles out.
 Baby is crying and bearing down, so he becomes rigid and tense.
-So, it can sometimes be helpful to preemptively move the gas before the gas attacks occur.
+It can sometimes be helpful to preemptively move the gas before the gas attacks occur.
 Early to mid-afternoon is a great time to:

-- Do the Knee to belly maneuver (this works really well to make baby fart, but doesn’t work well if baby is upset or has recently eaten).
+Do the knee-to-belly maneuver, pushing his bent legs up so that his knees reach his torso.
+This works really well to make baby fart but doesn’t work well if baby is upset or has recently eaten.

-Consider baby may be overeating.
+Consider that baby may be overeating.
 Sometimes babies are gassy because they are simply stuffed.
-This is confusing because babies seem to want to eat more when they are gassy, but then pop on and off and cry.
-This is often because baby wants to suck, but doesn’t want milk.
+This is confusing, because babies seem to want to eat more when they are gassy, but then pop on and off and cry.
+This is often because baby wants to suck but doesn’t want milk.
 Non-nutritive sucking time is usually a part of breastfeeding, but babies with mothers who make a lot of milk may not get the opportunity to have non-nutritive sucking time.
 If this is the case, a pacifier is a great tool to use intermittently throughout and after breastfeeding.
-Another one of those silly things people say about breastfeeding that I disagree with: breastfed babies won’t overeat themselves.
-I happen to think babies are a lot like puppies.
-If you are offering it, they will eat it… especially if you make a lot of milk and they drink it faster than their brains can keep up with.
+Babies can overstuff themselves with milk, especially if they’re drinking faster than their brains can register that their stomachs are full.